3rd September 2017

-Cotswold Ekiden is a relay race through beautiful English countryside with each team member running 5.5km on an undulating multi-terrain course.
+Cotswold Ekiden is a relay race through beautiful English countryside in the grounds of Sudeley Castle with each team member running 5.5km on an undulating multi-terrain course.
 The difference between an Ekiden and a conventional relay race is that a sash called a tasuki is used instead of a baton.

 In Japan in the olden days, items and messages were moved long distances using a relay system and ‘stations’ where the item or message could be exchanged or left for pick up by the next messenger.
 Ekiden races were formed to honour this age old tradition and instead of transporting an item or message the tasuki was used.
 This sash is worn by the runner and handed over at each changeover, with the runner typically winding it around their hand as they get closer to the handover point to make the transition easier.
 Whilst it does the same job as the more familiar baton used in relay races it means so much more to the runner as it represents the honour of the team and more importantly the club, university, business or region that the team represents.
 This is a different kind of team building event from the usual and really brings out the team spirit in people as they encourage their team mates along.

 - Event Hub Entertainment

 Miniyaki's - Japanese Street Food

 We are happy to announce that Miniyaki's will be one of the food vendors serving up genuine Japanese street food at the event hub.
 Check them out